Chapter 6. Configuring GNOME at low level

 favorite-apps

 6.9.11.
-Listing schema children
+Listing all schemas nested in a schema

-gsettings list-children SCHEMA [:PATH]
+$ gsettings list-children SCHEMA[:PATH]

 $ gsettings list-children org.gnome.shell